What Happened On This Day May 25 In F1 History?

 1986

 Nigel Mansell recovered from an early spin in his Williams to win the 1986 Belgian Grand Prix on May 25, finishing just under 20 seconds ahead of Ayrton Senna in the Lotus.
 A chaotic start saw Alain Prost and Gerhard Berger collide and shuffle the order, with Williams’ Nelson Piquet avoiding the accident to lead the pack ahead of Senna and Mansell.
 Mansell overtook Senna to trail his teammate, only for Piquet’s turbo to blow on lap 16.
-Although a spin on lap five dropped Mansell behind both Senna and Stefan Johansson’s Ferrari, he re-passed Senna during mid-race pit stops and maintained a comfortable lead to the finish.
+Although a spin on lap five dropped Mansell behind both Senna and Stefan Johansson in a Ferrari, he re-passed Senna during mid-race pit stops and maintained a comfortable lead to the finish.

 1997